 Is your online practice marketing effective?
 If you’re unsure, you’re not alone.
 According to the Infusionsoft 2017 Small Business Marketing Trends Report, nearly half (47 percent) of small business owners don’t know if their marketing efforts are working.

 That’s the bad news.
-The good news is determining marketing effectiveness is easy — if you know the performance indicators that really matter.
-Read on to for a few signals that the time and money you’re spending on marketing your healthcare practice online is paying off.
+The good news is determining the effectiveness of your practice’s medical marketing is easy — if you know the performance indicators that really matter.
+Read on to find a few signals that the time and money you’re spending on medical practice marketing online is paying off.

 According to local search engine optimization company Bright Local, 97 percent of consumers looked online for local businesses in 2017, 12 percent of whom looked for a local business online every day.
 For each search query, Google — the most widely used search engine — returns roughly 10 organic results.
 According to Advanced Web Ranking data, clicks drop significantly the further down the page your website appears.
 The No. 1 desktop result, for example, has an average click-through rate of 28.4 percent; the No. 10 desktop result has a click-through rate of 1.19 percent.